encolajs/encolajs-enforma/docs/base-components/enforma-field.md

 ### The `if` Prop

-This prop is similar to VueJS' `v-if` with the only difference that it is evaluated in the context of the form.
-For more details check the [dynamic props section](/core-concepts/dynamic-props.md)
+This prop is similar to VueJS' `v-show` and controls whether the field is displayed or hidden.
+When used directly in EnformaField, it only accepts boolean values.

+When a field is defined in a schema, the `if` prop can use dynamic expressions (like `${form.country === 'US'}`) which will be evaluated at runtime.
+For more details on dynamic expressions in schemas, see the [dynamic props section](/core-concepts/dynamic-props.md).

 ## Slots